Environmental toxicology

 Environmental toxicology is a multidisciplinary field of science concerned with the study of the harmful effects of various chemical, biological and physical agents on living organisms.
 Ecotoxicology is a subdiscipline of environmental toxicology concerned with studying the harmful effects of toxicants at the population and ecosystem levels.

 Rachel Carson is considered the mother of environmental toxicology, as she made it a distinct field within toxicology in 1962 with the publication of her book Silent Spring, which covered the effects of uncontrolled pesticide use.
 Carson's book was based extensively on a series of reports by Lucille Farrier Stickel on the ecological effects of the pesticide DDT.

 Organisms can be exposed to various kinds of toxicants at any life cycle stage, some of which are more sensitive than others.
 Toxicity can also vary with the organism's placement within its food web.
 Bioaccumulation occurs when an organism stores toxicants in fatty tissues, which may eventually establish a trophic cascade and the biomagnification of specific toxicants.
 Biodegradation releases carbon dioxide and water as by-products into the environment.
 This process is typically limited in areas affected by environmental toxicants.

 Harmful effects of such chemical and biological agents as toxicants from pollutants, insecticides, pesticides, and fertilizers can affect an organism and its community by reducing its species diversity and abundance.
 Such changes in population dynamics affect the ecosystem by reducing its productivity and stability.

+On individual level, these toxins can cause severe health effects such as allergic reaction, stomachache and diarrhea, and death.

 Although legislation implemented since the early 1970s had intended to minimize harmful effects of environmental toxicants upon all species, McCarty (2013) has warned that "longstanding limitations in the implementation of the simple conceptual model that is the basis of current aquatic toxicity testing protocols" may lead to an impending environmental toxicology "dark age".

 Governing policies on environmental toxicity

 U.S. policies

 To protect the environment, the National Environmental Policy Act (NEPA) was written.
 The main point that NEPA brings to light is that it "assures that all branches of government give proper consideration to the environment prior to undertaking any major federal actions that significantly affect the environment."
 This law was passed in 1970 and also founded the Council on Environmental Quality (CEQ).
 The importance of CEQ was that it helped further push policy areas.

-CEQ created environmental programs including the Federal Water Pollution Control Act (RCRA), Toxic Substance Control Act, Resources Conservation and Recovery Act (RCRA and the Safe).
+CEQ created environmental programs including the Federal Water Pollution Control Act, Toxic Substance Control Act, Resources Conservation and Recovery Act (RCRA and the Safe).
 CEQ was essential in creating the foundation for most of the "current environmental legislation except for Superfund and asbestos control legislation."

 Some initial impacts of NEPA pertain to the interpretation within Courts.
 Not only did Courts interpret NEPA to expand over direct environmental impacts from any projects, specifically federal, but also indirect actions from federal projects.